amitofsk/dandy/docs/Dandy.md

 As in past examples, we'll write both software for the microcontroller and software for the computer.

-Some substeps are different for the different microcontroller options, so follow the option for the hardware you areusing.
+Some substeps are different for the different microcontroller options, so follow the option for the hardware you are using.

 #### 8.5.1 The Hall effect sensor